isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 A well-designed library expresses intent (what is to be done, rather than just how something is being done) far better than direct use of language features.

-A C++ programmer should know the basics of the STL, and use it where appropriate.
+A C++ programmer should know the basics of the standard library, and use it where appropriate.
 Any programmer should know the basics of the foundation libraries of the project being worked on, and use it appropriately.
 Any programmer using these guidelines should know the [Guidelines Support Library](#S-gsl), and use it appropriately.